ahenrij/ahenrij.github.io/pages/about.md

 This work falls under the topic of <b>Intelligent DevOps</b> and explores new ways of improving software processes using efficient Artificial Intelligence (<b>AI</b>) and Machine Learning (<b>ML</b>) techniques relying on dense and heterogeneous textual logs as well as process metrics mined from multiple software repositories.

-Henri has been recently awarded the <a href="https://www.fondationarbour.com/en/bourses-d-etudes-doctoract-phd-dba/" target="_blank">Arbour Foundation Doctoral Scholarship</a> in recognition of his academic execellence, leadership, and social impact.
+Henri has recently been awarded the <a href="https://www.fondationarbour.com/en/bourses-d-etudes-doctoract-phd-dba/" target="_blank">Arbour Foundation Doctoral Scholarship</a> in recognition of his dedication to academic execellence, leadership, and social impact.

-Beside his PhD work, he is currently a Research and Development Intern at the <a href="https://crim.ca" target="_blank">Computer Research Institute of Montreal (CRIM)</a>, where he is contributing to a range of applied research projects.
+Beside his PhD work, he is currently a Research and Development Intern at the <a href="https://crim.ca" target="_blank">Computer Research Institute of Montreal (CRIM)</a>, where he is contributing to a range of applied AI research projects.
 <br><br>
-Prior to that, he worked for two years at <a class="text-gray-500 dark:text-stone-300" href="https://www.energiency.com/" target="_blank">Energiency</a> in France, using AI to reduce energy consumption in industry 4.0 factories.
-In that role, he developed a cloud-based applications stack for serving ML models, used daily for real-time training and inference on dozens of customer-specific models.
+Prior to that, he worked for two years at <a class="text-gray-500 dark:text-stone-300" href="https://www.energiency.com/" target="_blank">Energiency</a> in France, leveraging ML to reduce energy consumption in large European industry 4.0 factories.
+In that role, he developed the cloud-based AI backend used daily for distributed training and real-time inference on dozens of customer-specific ML models.
 He has also developed several in-house data science Python librairies to foster best practices and reusability.

 Before Energiency, Henri was a Software Engineer with 7+ years of experience across organizations in multiple domains including healthcare, education, and finance.
 He developed his skills around efficient backend engineering and DevOps practices.
-He has advanced knowledge of programming, design and architecture patterns, and databases.
+He has advanced knowledge of programming, software architecture patterns, and databases.
 </p>

 <h2 class="dark:text-stone-200">Education</h2>